HEBERT, Louis Gaston

 In 1617, Hébert, along with his wife and their three children, Guillaume, Guillaumette, and Anne, left Paris to settle in Quebec City.
 He was offered a contract by the Compagnie du Canada, which included practicing medicine, establishing farming, and a grant of land.
 However, upon arrival, he was forced to accept a revised contract with reduced benefits.

-Hébert's contributions extended beyond agriculture.
-He was appointed Procurator to the King, allowing him to intervene in matters on behalf of the King.
+Samuel de Champlain noted that in addition to serving as a physician for the colony, Hébert was the first head of a family in New France to subsist off what he grew.Hébert's contributions were recognized when he was appointed Procurator to the King in 1620, allowing him to intervene in matters on the King's behalf.
 In 1623, he became the first "Seigneur" of New France with the grant of "Sault-au-Matelot", and in 1626, he received another grant for "le fief de la rivière St-Charles".

 Tragically, Hébert's life ended on January 25, 1627, due to injuries from a fall on ice.
 He was respected by both Native Americans and French settlers and was the first to be laid to rest in the new vault of the Recollets.
 His legacy continued through his descendants, who became prominent in various fields in Canada.